-- Newham Safeguarding Children Partnership guidelines Pan-London Child Protection Procedures - Keeping Children Safe in Education (DfE, 2021) - Working Together to Safeguard Children (DfE, 2018) - PREVENT Duty Counter-Terrorism and Security Act (HMG, 2015)
+- Newham Safeguarding Children Partnership guidelines Pan-London Child Protection Procedures - Keeping Children Safe in Education (DfE, 2023) - Working Together to Safeguard Children (DfE, 2018) - PREVENT Duty Counter-Terrorism and Security Act (HMG, 2015)

-5.3 Where a child is suffering or is likely to suffer from harm, a child will be referred to the Multi-Agency Safeguarding Hub through the MASH Portal, immediately.
-Time-sensitive referrals may be telephoned first in case the child needs to be kept in Trust, pending a Section 47 Strategy meeting when a social worker will come to the Trust.
-Less urgent concerns or requests for support will also be referred via the Portal for consideration of Early Help support as appropriate.
-The police will be called directly if the risk is assessed as acute and immediate.
+5.3 Where a child is suffering or is likely to suffer from harm, a child will be referred to the Newham Multi-Agency Safeguarding Hub through the Newham MASH Portal, immediately.
+Time-sensitive referrals may be telephoned first in case the child needs to be kept in school, pending a Section 47 Strategy meeting when a social worker will come to the school.
+Less urgent concerns or requests for support will also be referred via the Newham MASH Portal for consideration of Early Help support as appropriate.
+We will call police to the school directly if the risk is assessed as acute and immediate.

-5.4 Practice when Police are called to a school.
+5.4 Practice when Police are called to the school.

-Before calling police to a school, the DSL and senior staff will reflect upon the proportionality of this response, being aware of the child's rights under the Equalities Act and Human Rights Act and if necessary, identifying and addressing concerns such as adultification if it is suspected of being present in staff decision making processes thus far.
+Before calling police to the school, the DSL and senior staff will reflect upon the proportionality of this response, being aware of the child's rights under the Equalities Act and Human Rights Act and if necessary, identifying and addressing concerns such as adultification if it is suspected of being present in staff decision making processes thus far.